 Two hundred thousand years ago, give or take, we acquired the problem-solving gene that defines Homo sapiens.
 Intelligent man.
 The Bible poetically refers to it as eating the fruit from the tree of knowledge.
 And the first problem we had to overcome was the very limited ability of homo erectus to communicate with each other.
-For achieving dominion over all the beats of the land and birds of the air required strategic planning, co-operation, idea sharing, imagination.
+For achieving dominion over all the beasts of the land and birds of the air required strategic planning, co-operation, idea sharing, imagination.
 It required language.
 And sophisticated language.

-And we developed it and achieved great things as a result.
+So we developed it and thereby achieved great things as a result.
 So successful were we in fact that the Bible also records that God and his angels became alarmed that we had built the Tower of Babel and were challenging God himself, (Gen. 11: 6-9) “the Lord said, ‘If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
 Come, let us go down and confuse their language so they will not understand each other.’
 So the Lord scattered them from there over all the earth, and they stopped building the city.
 That is why it was called Babel—because there the Lord confused the language of the whole world.”

 So the solution to denying Homo sapiens intellectual ambitions was to create confusion in their ability to communicate with each other.
 And we still carry out this confusion of languages today.
 Language is just as often used to confuse as to illuminate.
 We are fundamentally tribal and we use language to define our tribe and confuse other tribes.
 We can be amazingly co-operative within our tribe and brutally violent to those outside our tribe.
 The Middle East and African conflicts are largely created because of the political desire to unite tribes into artificially created countries under a common language.
 It just is not working.
 They define their community by their language not by artificial lines on a map.
 In Papua New Guinea there are between 800 and 1000 languages.
 It is our ears more than our eyes that tell us if someone is from Northland or Southland, New Zealand or Australia, England or America.
 The Americans were from England so why did the founding fathers create such a distinctive accent?
 To define themselves as a new tribe of Americans?
 Even within a city, the East-End London Cockneys developed their own rhyming slang primarily to confuse the outsiders who could not be trusted and, of course, the old Bill.